Psychotherapy & Coaching

 One Unified Approach

-Whether you're seeking clinical psychotherapy or non-clinical somatic guidance, my approach remains consistent: relational, integrative, embodied, and grounded in a Catholic framework.
-Both paths honor the whole person—body, mind, and spirit—facilitating transformation through presence, safety, and attunement.
+Whether you're seeking psychotherapy or coaching, my approach remains consistent: relational, integrative, embodied, and informed my spirituality.
+Both paths honor the whole person—body, mind, and spirit—facilitating healing and growth through presence, safety, and attunement.

 How I Practice